 Coins have different geometric shapes and colors.

 You can pay with plastic money in any shop in Pridnestrovie (Transnistria).

 4 | Drink Kvass from a giant jerrycan

-Kvass is a healthy and tasty fermented drink made from black bread.
-It is a non-alcoholic beverage as the alcohol content from fermentation is typically around 0.5 %.
+It is a healthy and tasty fermented drink made from black bread.
+Being a non-alcoholic beverage, the alcohol content in kvass from fermentation is typically only around 0.5 %.

-In Soviet times, kvass was sold on the streets in giant jerrycans and you still can find it in Pridnestrovie / Transnistria.
+In Soviet times, kvass was sold on the streets in giant jerrycans and you still can sometimes find it in Pridnestrovie (Transnistria).

 The specificity of cuisine in this region is that, thanks to the multi-nationality of its population, it’s a fusion of Moldovan, Ukrainian and Russian dishes with different variations of recipes.

 I recommend you eat at the village-styled Kumanek restaurant, Tiraspol, Sverdlov street, 37.